mde/ejs/README.md

 ```

 Geddy generators handle plural inflections for model and controller names (e.g., "person" to "people").
-To read about the model properties argument jump to [Model properties](#model-properties)
+To read about the model properties argument, see [Model properties](#model-properties).

 ### Generating scaffolding